Monstera Thai Constellation - The Ultimate Care Guide (and how not to kill them)

 When it comes time to repot, don't.
 Just kidding (sort-of).
 Repot if you really have to, especially if the substrate is staying wet too long (in which case I'd be in there right away).
 Unless there's good reason though, it's best not to repot your new arrival too soon.
 Rookie mistake I think we've all made.
 Adjusting to a new environment is enough to deal with as it is before putting a plant through the stress of repotting on top of transport stress (I normally wait about a month unless there's a health reason for a repot).

-One reason I would repot right away is poor soil.
-If your Thai's not in suitable soil, something that's staying wet too long, I'd repot pretty soon.
+One reason I WOULD repot right away is poor soil.
+If your Thai's not in suitable soil, something that's fine or compact and staying wet too long, I'd repot really soon.
 Watch for signs of root rot caused by water retention.
 Often the mix that's great for commercial nurseries and growers is no good in typical household conditions.
 You don't have to pot up a size, just get rid of that soil and give him a better mix more suited to your conditions, back in to the same pot is fine.

 Watering requirements